Updated September 25, 2023

 That year, Galen had a farm just north of the railroad, in the vicinity of today’s Crestview Station, west of the intersection of Airport and Lamar boulevards.
 Frank’s farm was just south of the railroad, according to the 1939 Austin city directory.
 Galen later became a policeman in Dallas and then moved to Kerrville, Texas, where he died.

-In 1942, Frank and Julia’s address was 6610 Georgetown Road (also called the Dallas Highway), near the intersection of Justin and Lamar.
-It was between the North Austin Drive-in (site of today’s Walgreen’s) at 6600 and Granny’s restaurant and nightclub (near the former Walker Tire) at 6616.
+In 1942, Frank and Julia Richcreek’s address was 6610 Georgetown Road (also called the Dallas Highway), just north of the intersection of Justin and Lamar.
+It was between the North Austin Drive-in (site of today’s Walgreen’s), southwest corner of Justin and Lamar, at 6600 and Granny’s restaurant and nightclub (near the former Walker Tire) at 6616, probably between Justin and the railroad track.
 (The numbers don’t match what is there today.)
 Frank had sold some of his property to Granville C. (Granny) Harber for his restaurant, which was described in a March 1942 newspaper ad as “a better place to dine and dance and spend an evening in recreation.”
 (Granny Harber later owned Chez Orleans, a popular seafood restaurant in Houston.)

 Early Thanksgiving morning in November 1942, a fire broke out at Granny’s.
 Frank was outside, between his house and the restaurant.
 He stepped through a puddle, then accidentally came in contact with a downed power line and fell to the ground.
 According to a newspaper account, he quickly stood up and said he was fine when men nearby tried to help him but almost as quickly collapsed and died.
 Julia inherited the Richcreek property and sold some of it to Ruby and her husband.
 In 1947, the Austin Development Company (A. B. Beddow, President) purchased most of it.
 Justin Lane was built between North Lamar Boulevard and Burnet Road, and the Crestview neighborhood began to be developed.
 Julia Richcreek later moved to West Austin to live closer to her daughter, Ruby; she died in 1967.
 Julia is buried in Austin Memorial Park Cemetery, along with her husband, daughters Florence and Ruby and their husbands, and son Dale.